Nicolas Giannakopoulos

 All Findings

-FARA/LDA search results: Neither Cambridge Analytica nor SCL Group registered under FARA (Foreign Agents Registration Act) or filed LDA lobbying disclosures, despite conducting election influence operations in multiple countries (Trinidad, Saint Lucia, Saint Kitts, Malaysia, Nigeria, Kenya).
-This mirrors the Epstein network pattern of systematic FARA avoidance documented in Wave 6.
-SCL International Group Ltd registered as BVI offshore entity (reg #677767, incorporated 2005-09-23, Portcullis TrustNet Chambers, Road Town, Tortola) per ICIJ Offshore Leaks database.
+Neither Cambridge Analytica nor SCL Group registered under FARA (Foreign Agents Registration Act) or filed LDA lobbying disclosures, despite conducting election influence operations in multiple countries (Trinidad, Saint Lucia, Saint Kitts, Malaysia, Nigeria, Kenya).
+This mirrors a broader pattern of FARA avoidance seen elsewhere in the Epstein network.
+SCL International Group Ltd registered as a BVI offshore entity (reg #677767, incorporated 2005-09-23, Portcullis TrustNet Chambers, Road Town, Tortola) per the ICIJ Offshore Leaks database.

 Giannakopoulos was SCL Group (Cambridge Analytica parent) partner in Switzerland since 2010.
 One of his Swiss companies shared an address and phone number with SCL's Geneva office.
 He was the SCL agent for Switzerland and their conduit into Swiss academic/intelligence circles.

-KAZAKHSTAN OPERATION: Prior to the 1MDB seminar, Giannakopoulos conducted a covert lobbying operation for the Kazakh government (2014-2015) targeting fugitive oligarch Mukhtar Ablyazov.
+Prior to the 1MDB seminar, Giannakopoulos conducted a covert lobbying operation for the Kazakh government (2014-2015) targeting fugitive oligarch Mukhtar Ablyazov.
 FTI Consulting (London PR firm serving Kazakhstan) activated Giannakopoulos's OCO (Organized Crime Observatory) to produce a purportedly independent but critical report portraying Ablyazov as a swindler hiding behind political persecution.
 FTI employee Jonathan Hawker coordinated the operation.
 Giannakopoulos held meetings at Reed Smith law firm in London with FTI representatives.
 He claimed to refuse FTI payment for the OCO report but acknowledged accepting research contracts from companies close to the Kazakh government through his company Inside.co.
-Pattern: academic/NGO credentials used as cover for intelligence-for-hire operations -- identical to the 1MDB seminar one year later.
+The pattern -- academic/NGO credentials used as cover for intelligence-for-hire work -- is identical to the 1MDB seminar one year later.

 Barkmere Limited, the shell company controlled by Benedetti through which Misra paid USD 500K for the SoftBank operation, is registered in Cyprus (HE 338259, incorporated 2014-11-24), identified via OCCRP Aleph.
 The timing -- incorporated November 2014, operation began 2015 -- suggests it was created specifically for this purpose.
 Registered at Spyrou Kyprianou 18, Floor 2, 1075 Nicosia.
 Reports also reference a Barkmere Group (BVI), suggesting a multi-jurisdiction structure.